 SCREEN: The system pressure is being zeroed.

-SCOPE/ SCREEN: The micropipette is being relocated closer to the RBCs.
+SCOPE/ SCREEN: The micropipette is being relocated closer to the RBCs. fMPA-Experimental-Process.mp4 10:50 – 11:20

-SCREEN: A positive pressure is being seen at the micropipette tip.
+SCREEN: A positive pressure is being seen at the micropipette tip. fMPA-Experimental-Process.mp4 12:16 – 12:30

 Initiate acquisition in the camera software, and switch on the fluorescence shutter [1].
 Type in the calculated voltage magnitude into the control panel, to reach the desired pressure and aspirate an RBC [2].